Human-Centred Requirements Engineering for Critical Systems: Insights from Disaster Early Warning Applications: Requirements Specification

 \subsection{Specification}

-The full mapping of Guidelines → Requirements → Requirement Type is presented in Table \ref{tab_guideline_requirements} and in Appendix C. This serves as both a traceability matrix and a specification artefact for future design and validation.
-This final specification consists of 62 requirements with 16 Functional requirements and 46 Non-Functional requirements.
-Within the non-functional requirements, 23 focused on usability, 19 on accessibility, 3 on performance/efficiency and 1 on reliability aspects.
-Below is their breakdown based on the community groups.
-The breakdown of these categories based on each group can be found in Table \ref{tab_req_distribution}.
+This specification consists of 67 requirements with 17 Functional requirements and 50 Non-Functional requirements.
+Of the non-functional requirements, 27 focused on usability, 19 on accessibility, 3 on performance/efficiency, and 1 on reliability.
+We present these requirements through four complementary artefacts.
+Table~\ref{tab_req_distribution} summarises the numerical distribution of requirements across community groups and non-functional categories.
+Figure~\ref{fig:req-grid} provides a holistic visual overview of how the requirements are distributed and shared across groups, showing the requirement labels spatially organised by community.
+Table~\ref{tab_guideline_requirements} presents an extraction of the full requirements to illustrate the level of detail and the guideline-to-requirement mapping.
+The complete specification, including all 67 requirements with their source guidelines and requirement types, is provided in Appendix C.

-Based on the Table \ref{tab_req_distribution}, the Elderly group shows a relatively even balance between functional and non-functional requirements (4 functional vs 7 non-functional), with usability concerns (5) dominating.
-The Low-Digital-Literacy group has a slightly higher share of functional requirements (6 of 15), yet still prioritises usability and cultural responsiveness.
+Based on Table~\ref{tab_req_distribution}, the Elderly group shows a balance between functional and non-functional requirements (3 functional vs 10 non-functional), with usability concerns (7) dominating.
+The Low-Digital-Literacy group has a slightly higher share of functional requirements (5/16), yet still prioritises usability and cultural responsiveness.
 Rural users are associated with fewer requirements overall (5).
-In contrast, Colour-Blind users contribute mostly accessibility-focused non-functional requirements (8 of 10).
-The requirements that are shared between groups had more non-functional over functional (15/6).
-An extraction of the detailed requirements related to each of these groups can be found in Table \ref{tab_guideline_requirements}, the full list of requirements can be found in Appendix C.
+In contrast, Colour-Blind users contribute mostly accessibility-focused non-functional requirements (9/10).
+The requirements shared between groups had more non-functional than functional requirements (17/6).